wheely/Bunnyhop/README.md

 # Bunnyhop
-JSON library for Swift that extensively uses type inference.
+JSON library for Swift that extensively uses type inference at no extra syntax.

 ## Hello World